IntegrCiTy/zerobnl-examples/README.md

 Once Jupyter is installed, you need to install [zerobnl](https://github.com/IntegrCiTy/zerobnl) and its requirements following the steps described in the README based on your operating system in the same Python environment where you installed Jupyter.

+All the example have to be run in the created Python environment.

 ## Authors

 * **Pablo Puerto** - *Initial work*